Jacob Jeffries Band: Life As an Extra (2008)

 Life As an Extra, the first CD by Jacob Jeffries Band was released in the beginning of 2008.

 Wonderful (2008)

 Wonderful was Jacob Jeffries Band's second project released later in 2008.

 Waiting for the Piano Movers (2009)

 In September 2009, the Jacob Jeffries Band was invited to Full Sail University for an all-expense-paid recording of their first live CD, Waiting for the Piano Movers.
 This live album features 10 songs all recorded at the live performance.
 One of the band's producers, Sebastian Krys, is a Full Sail graduate and brought the band back to his college.
-One of the final tracks is a song written for the lead singer's father who suddenly died a year or so before the recorded concert.
-Although, Jacob Jeffries Band released this live album shortly after Wonderful, it features many songs never heard before on either previous EP.
+One of the final tracks is a song written for Jeffries's father who suddenly died a year or so before the recorded concert.
+Although the band released this live album shortly after Wonderful, it features many songs never heard before on either previous EP.